More chemicals in everyday living: Children most at risk

 "At present, we don't know that much about the consequences of being exposed to a large number of chemicals," says Sandra Ceccatelli.

-Poor state of knowledge on the effects of chemicals
+Poor state of knowledge

 On top of this, the state of knowledge about the harmful effects of chemicals on brain development in fetuses and children is extremely poor.
 A report published in 2006 in one of the world's most prestigious medical journals, the Lancet, demonstrated that of 80 000 chemicals used around the world, there was scientific evidence of disruption to child development for only five.
 Many of the others have been insufficiently investigated.
 Today, seven years later, researchers know of a few more substances, according to Sandra Ceccatelli, but at the same time, the number of chemicals used around the world has increased to about 145 000.